recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 = How can I control the appearance of the adsense using CSS? =

-All `<div>`s that Easy AdSense creates have the class attribute `adsense`.
+All `<div>`s that Easy Plugin for AdSense creates have the class attribute `adsense`.
 Furthermore, they have class attributes like `adsense-leadin`, `adsense-midtext`, `adsense-leadout`, `adsense-widget` and `adsense-lu` depending on the type.
 You can set the style for these classes in your theme `style.css` to control their appearance.

 = Why does my AdSense code disappear when I switch to a new theme? =

-One of my motivations in writing Easy AdSense was the fact that every time I switched between themes, I had to regenerate the AdSense code to match my new colors.
+One of my motivations in writing Easy Plugin for AdSense was the fact that every time I switched between themes, I had to regenerate the AdSense code to match my new colors.
 Since I often switched back to the original theme (when I would have to regenerate the code again), I wanted to keep the AdSense code *per theme* in my database.
-Now, with Easy AdSense activated, I can switch among my themes without worrying about the AdSense color mismatch.
+Now, with Easy Plugin for AdSense activated, I can switch among my themes without worrying about the AdSense color mismatch.
 This is what I meant when I said, "Remembers AdSense code and your options by theme, so that you don't have to re-enter them if you play with multiple themes.
-[This feature provides a solution to Google's unwillingness to let you modify and customize the AdSense code -- you just store all the code variants in your blog database.]" as the most important feature of Easy AdSense.
+[This feature provides a solution to Google's unwillingness to let you modify and customize the AdSense code -- you just store all the code variants in your blog database.]" as the most important feature of Easy Plugin for AdSense.

 But this unfortunately means that you do have to set the code *once* whenever you switch to a new theme.
 I suppose I could have checked your database for some other AdSense code and presented it as defaults, but such complex logic usually results in less robust programs, and pain and suffering down the road.